CeeThinwa/BTS-Continuous-Learning/_sources/JB_explored.md

 I will take you through:
 1. My experience with initial setup of the book
+2. My maintenance routine
-2. How I altered the front-end of the book
+3. How I altered the front-end of the book
-3. My maintenance routine

-This will include the challenges I faced (especially in adjusting the front-end to match my brand), as well as some mistakes I made working on it in a Windows environment (such as my difficulty setting up an older Python version in my virtual environment on Windows)